|

 Millbank Prison

-The Morpeth Arms that also stands on the old prison ground, and still has some of the prison cells in the basement.
+The Morpeth Arms stands on the old prison ground, having some remains of the prison cells in the basement.

-The cells with not enough room to stand up in, whilst awaiting transportation to Australia.
+The crampted cells with not enough room to stand up for prisoners awaiting transportation to Australia.

-The dark and dreary passageway that led to the convict ships.
-There is also a ghost that is said to still haunt these cells that I am told belongs to a convict who died just before being transported to Australia, it has been checked out by the paranormal society who claim that there is a spirit present.…
+The dark and dreary passageway led to the convict ships.
+There is also a ghost that is said to still haunt these cells.
+I am told it belongs to a convict who died just before being transported to Australia.
+It has been checked out by the paranormal society who claim that there is a spirit present.

 The last view of prison before the ship.

-A marker in the street to show where the convicts were led to the awaiting convict ships that were docked directly opposite the Morpeth Arms.
+Capstan in the street, from where the convicts were led and loaded onto awaiting convict ships, docked directly opposite the Morpeth Arms.

-The River Thames lapping against the stoney beach where the convicts feet touched british soil for the last time before transportation to Australia.
+The River Thames - lapping against the stony beach where the convict’s feet touched British soil for the last time before transportation to Australia.

 With much thanks to the Morpeth Arms for allowing our cameraman and researcher to enter the underground cells.